Forms of Ganapati

 Dwija Ganesha (Twice-born Ganapati):

 Another name for Ganapati is Dwija or ‘Twice-Born’.
 Lord Shiva, had first beheaded Ganapati when the latter refused him entry into Parvati’s abode.
-However, on realizing the truth, He had revived him by replacing his severed head with an elephant’s head.
+However, realizing the truth, He had revived him by replacing his severed head with an elephant’s.
 Hence the name ‘Dwija’.
 This form of Ganesha is regarded to be equivalent to Lord Brahma.

 Worshipping the Dwija form of Ganapati blesses one in attaining worldly desires besides name and fame in society.
 Besides, Dwija Ganapati also helps to reduce debt problems and make materialistic gains.